keif/keif.github.io/src/data/blog/2025-09-12-headless-youtube-playlist-generator.md

 These scripts handle common patterns and provide consistent logging/reporting.

-## Lessons Learned
+## What I Learned

-### 1. API Quota is a First-Class Constraint
+### 1. Quota is a Design Constraint, Not an Afterthought

-Traditional database-backed applications rarely need to worry about read quotas, but API-based tools must treat quota as a primary constraint.
-Every feature decision should consider quota implications.
+Most database apps don't worry about read quotas.
+API-based tools?
+Quota _is_ the constraint.
+Every feature decision needs to consider it.

-**Key insight**: Implement quota tracking from day one.
-It's nearly impossible to optimize what you can't measure.
+You can't optimize what you can't measure — so I tracked quota from day one.

-### 2. Caching Strategy Matters More Than Performance
+### 2. Caching Isn't About Speed Here

-With API quotas, caching isn't about speed—it's about feasibility.
-A cache miss could mean the difference between a successful run and hitting daily limits.
+With API quotas, caching is about feasibility.
+A cache miss doesn't just slow things down — it could blow your entire daily quota.

-**Key insight**: Design cache invalidation policies around API economics, not just data freshness.
+Design your cache invalidation around API economics, not just data freshness.

-### 3. Error Handling Should Guide User Behavior
+### 3. Surface Platform Errors Clearly

-YouTube's quota errors come with specific guidance ("wait until 12AM Pacific").
-The application should surface this information clearly:
+YouTube's quota errors tell you exactly when to retry: "wait until 12AM Pacific."
+The app surfaces this immediately:

 ```python
 if e.resp.status == 403 and "quotaExceeded" in str(e):